jtpio/ngj16/README.md

 It's been a long trip, but I can finally see the planet.
 Almost there!

-Use /start so we can start talking, as I will definitely need help once I land on that.
+Use /start so we can start talking, as I will definitely need help once I land on that planet.

 ## About